Nepal Trekking Sale On NowBook Now & Save

 Meals: Nil

-This morning we take a short flight to Bagdogra, located at the foothills of the eastern Himalaya.
-On arrival you will be met by your local expert guide and transferred to Darjeeling.
-Although the drive is around 70km the time will vary considerably depending on traffic conditions when ascending the main highway.
-As the road winds its way up the mountainside, expansive views open out across the low-lying plains below.
-By late afternoon we reach the hill station of Darjeeling, where the cool mountain air and first glimpses of the distant snow-capped peaks offer a memorable welcome to the region.
-Overnight: The Elgin or similar NOTE: Internal fights are not included in the tour cost.
-We will nominate a group flight and will be happy to assist with booking this for you.
-Please note that at the time of writing, the baggage allowance for the internal flight is 15kg.
-Excess baggage is approx. INR 700 per kilo.
+This morning we take a short 1-hour flight from Kolkata to Bagdogra, located at the foothills of the eastern Himalaya.
+On arrival you will be met by your local guide and transferred by road to the hill station of Darjeeling.
+Although the distance is around 70 kilometres, the drive usually takes 4–5 hours as the road climbs steadily into the mountains.
+As we ascend the winding highway, expansive views unfold across the plains below and the surrounding tea-covered hillsides.
+By late afternoon we reach Darjeeling, one of India’s most famous hill stations.
+The cooler mountain air and first glimpses of distant Himalayan peaks provide a memorable introduction to the region.
+Accommodation: The Elgin Darjeeling or similar Note: Internal flights are not included in the tour cost.
+We will nominate a recommended group flight and are happy to assist with booking if required.
+At the time of writing, the baggage allowance for the internal flight is 15 kg, with excess baggage charged at approximately INR 700 per kilogram.

 Meals: B,D

-Perched high on a forested ridge, Darjeeling offers sweeping views across the Indian plains and towards the towering peaks of the eastern Himalaya, including Kangchenjunga.
-This morning you board the iconic Darjeeling Himalayan Railway, known locally as the "Toy Train", for a short but scenic journey to Ghum.
-As you travel along the narrow-gauge tracks, enjoy views over the hills and tea gardens that make this region so picturesque.
-On arrival in Ghum, you visit Yiga Choeling Monastery, the oldest in the area and home to a striking 4.6m (15-foot) statue of the Maitreya Buddha.
-After time to explore the monastery and take in the peaceful surroundings, you return by vehicle to Darjeeling.
-The afternoon is free to relax or discover more of this charming hill town.
-Overnight: The Elgin Hotel or similar
+Perched high on a forested ridge, Darjeeling offers sweeping views across the Indian plains and toward the towering peaks of the eastern Himalaya, including Kangchenjunga.
+This morning you board the iconic Darjeeling Himalayan Railway, affectionately known as the “Toy Train,” for a scenic 1-hour journey to Ghum, the highest railway station in India.
+As the narrow-gauge train winds through the hills, enjoy views across tea gardens, villages and forested slopes that make this region so picturesque.
+On arrival in Ghum, we visit Yiga Choeling Monastery, the oldest monastery in the area and home to a striking 4.6 m (15 ft) statue of the Maitreya Buddha.
+After time to explore the monastery and take in the peaceful surroundings, we return by vehicle to Darjeeling.
+The afternoon is free to relax or continue exploring this charming hill station at your own pace.
+Accommodation: The Elgin Darjeeling or similar

 Meals: B,D

-Today, you explore the cultural and historical highlights of Darjeeling, one of India’s most celebrated hill stations.
-You visit the Himalayan Mountaineering Institute, established in honour of Tenzing Norgay, where you gain fascinating insight into India’s mountaineering heritage.
-You also walk through one of Darjeeling’s renowned tea plantations, learning about traditional tea production and the region’s global reputation for fine teas.
-Later, you wander through Darjeeling’s lively local markets, soaking up the vibrant blend of Sherpa, Tibetan, Nepali and Bengali influences that shape the town’s unique character.
-Overnight: The Elgin Hotel or similar
+Today you explore the cultural and historical highlights of Darjeeling, one of India’s most celebrated hill stations.
+We begin with a visit to the Himalayan Mountaineering Institute, established in honour of Tenzing Norgay, the legendary Sherpa climber who first summited Mount Everest with Sir Edmund Hillary in 1953.
+The institute offers fascinating insight into the history of Himalayan mountaineering and the challenges faced by early expeditions.
+Later we visit one of Darjeeling’s renowned tea plantations, where you will learn about traditional tea cultivation and processing methods that have made Darjeeling tea famous around the world.
+In the afternoon there is time to wander through Darjeeling’s bustling markets, where the lively streets reflect a vibrant blend of Sherpa, Tibetan, Nepali and Bengali cultures that shape the town’s unique atmosphere.
+Accommodation: The Elgin Darjeeling or similar

 Meals: B,D